foluALX/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 5- a function that locates a substring
 7- a function that prints the chessboard
-8- a function that prints the sum of the two diagonals of a square matrix of integers
+8- a function that prints the sum of the two diagonals of a square matrix of integers 100 - a function that sets the value of a pointer to a char